ska-telescope/ska-ser-infra-machinery/README.md

 for up-to-date setup and how to use recommendations.

 ## Testing
+### Elasticsearch API Key creation and query

+A set of make targets were created to help with the creation and query of Elasticsearch API keys.
+These targets are defined on a makefile named `elastic.mk` in the `ska-cicd-makefile` repo, `.make` submodule.

+The available `make` targets are:

+- `elastic-check`: Check the status of the Elasticsearch cluster.
+- `elastic-key-list`: List all the existing API keys.
+- `elastic-key-new KEY_NAME=somename [KEY_expiration=10d]`: Create a new API key with the given name and optional expiration time.
+- `elastic-key-info KEY_ID=keyid`: Display the information of the given API key using the key id.
+- `elastic-key-invalidate KEY_ID=keyid`: Invalidate the given API key using the key id.
+- `elastic-key-query KEY=encodedkey`: Query test for the Elasticsearch cluster health status using the encoded API key.

+These make targets need the following environment variables to be set:
+- `ELASTIC_PASSWORD`: Password for the `elastic` user.
+- `CA_CERT_PASS`: Password for the CA certificate.

+Furthermore, access to the Elasticsearch cluster requires an existing client certificate to exist on the local machine.
+The most straightforward way to ensure this, is to run these make targets from *Terminus*.

+## Project Structured

 We've added a make target - **test** - to trigger a set of [BATS](https://github.com/bats-core) tests to test an environment.
 This allows us to, either manually or in a scheduled pipeline, to run checks